 Spotify is a free (with premium memberships) digital music streaming service that provides access to millions of songs from various global artists.
 It’s one of the biggest businesses to offer such a service, second only to Apple’s iTunes.

-To be able to connect your Spotify to your Discord account is a godsend and likely the best way to do so without needing bot permissions.
+To connect your Spotify to your Discord account is a great feature that allows you to add music without bots.

 You can connect Spotify to your Discord by:

 - Opening Discord on your device and clicking on User Settings, the Cog icon located to the right of your avatar.

 - Under the “User Settings” section of the menu on the right side, select “Connections”.

 - Find the Spotify icon in the “Connect your accounts” section and click on it.
 This will take you to the Spotify account login page.

 - Login to your account with your Spotify credentials.

 - Agree to the terms concerning connection between Spotify and Discord by clicking on the green AGREE button at the bottom.